viniciusccarvalho/doppler-simulator/README.md

 The [dropsonde protocol](https://github.com/cloudfoundry/dropsonde-protocol) is changing quite a lot.
 This project works with a specific version, so make sure after fetching the submodule you run `git checkout 841998ca027c0fd173cff1c752dfd46e5d14e557` from its folder.

+`gradle build` (skip tests using *-x test* if you want to build it quicker, tests run some benchmarks and can slow things)

 ## Configuration